- Open Sessions

 - Sherry CallahanCISO, Dairy Farmers of America

-Randy Raw is VP of Information Security, serving as the Information Security Officer at Veterans United Home Loans in Columbia, Missouri.
+Randy Raw is Chief Information Security Officer at Veterans United Home Loans in Columbia, Missouri.
 He has more than 25 years of experience in both public entities and private industry, having built several Information Security programs from the ground up.
 He is a proponent of risk-based, layered security measures that utilize both preventative and detective approaches to achieve the right solution for the organization.
 Randy is a CISSP and is active in the Central Missouri InfoSec community.
 He has spoken at SecureWorld on many technical topics and turns his focus towards helping others move from the technical trenches to a leadership role.

 - Svetla YankovaHead of Customer Experience Engineering, Chronicle

-Ansh Patnaik, former Chief Product Officer for Chronicle, is now the head of product marketing for Google Cloud Security.
-Previously, he was VP of Product Management at Oracle where he defined and launched their Security Analytics Cloud service.
-Over the last 20 years, Ansh has held product management, marketing and sales engineering roles at several cybersecurity and data segment market leaders including Delphix, ArcSight (acquired by HP), and BindView (acquired by Symantec).
-He holds an MS in Operations Research from Columbia University and an MBA from the University of California, Berkeley.
+Ansh Patnaik, Chief Product Officer, has over 20 years of cross functional experience in cybersecurity and data analytics.
+Most recently, Ansh was Director, Cloud Security Products for Google Cloud Platform, and Chief Product Officer for Chronicle, prior to the acquisition of Chronicle by Google.
+Previously, he was VP of Product Management at Oracle Cloud where he defined and launched their security analytics cloud service offering.
+Ansh has held product management, product marketing and sales engineering leadership roles at several market leading software companies including Delphix, ArcSight (acquired by HP), and BindView (acquired by Symantec).

 - Dr. Shaneé DawkinsComputer Scientist, Visualization and Usability Group, National Institute of Standards and Technology (NIST)